JosephJackels/ICS499Project/README.md

 ## Features:
 - users will be prompted to create an account
 - once logged in users will be redirected to their dashboard
+- user info will be stored in browser local storage
 - widgets will populate dashboard
 - widgets can be weather, calendar, stock or comic type
 - *duplicate widgets are not allowed*
+- *duplicate usernames are not allowed*
+- for weather and forecast the country of the city can be specified with the format "city, country code"
 - widgets have a payload that stores data
 - backend fetches data from api's and stores in payload
 - backend can manage how often widgets are refreshed to prevent excess api calls